 Welcome aboard New England’s leading whale watch tour.

 7 Seas is family business – Three generations of sea captains working from this very dock for more that 7 decades.
-We believe that providing an inspiring experience with nature’s largest and most endangered creatures helps build awareness and respect for our environment and these amazing animals,
+We believe that providing a positive and inspiring experience with nature’s largest and most endangered creatures helps build awareness and respect for our environment and these amazing animals.

-We have a love and passion for whale watching and set out each day to deliver an inspiring, educational (and fun!) experience that you and your family will remember for a lifetime.
+We have a love and passion for whale watching and set out each day to deliver a unique, educational (and fun!) experience that you and your family will remember for a lifetime.

 Gloucester’s Newest, Most Comfortable Boat: The Privateer IV

 The PRIVATEER IV, is the newest, most spacious, and cleanest whale watching boat in the Gloucester area.
-It is the only whale watch boat in Gloucester with on onboard GPS display for passengers.
+It is the only whale watch boat in Gloucester with on onboard GPS display for passengers to view throughout the trip.
 The PRIVATEER IV is fully US Coast Guard certified, inspected, and equipped with all latest navigation and safety equipment.
 There simply is no better boat in the Gloucester/Cape Ann area.

 New Research Partner: Ocean Alliance